DioStol/loyalty-system/README.md

 -       A user will lose all the points if no transaction was made in the last 5 weeks

 A customer can use available points to invest in stocks, forex, or any other investment that would like.
+In addition, a customer can request for historical data such as cutomer's transactions, available points, pending points, investments and other.